The museum has re-opened. See the “Visit Us” page for hours and more information.

-Favell Museum members enjoy exclusive exhibition openings, receive advanced information on events, and more, all while celebrating and preserving the spirit of our western heritage.
+Membership – Members enjoy exclusive exhibition openings, advanced information on events, and more, while celebrating and preserving the spirit of our western heritage.
 Members sustain our artistic and educational programs, special presentations, and exhibitions.
-They also enjoy members-only social gatherings, insider access to collections and events, and unlimited admission to the museum.
-The Favell Museum receives no government funds and little money from grants.
+They also enjoy members-only social gatherings and unlimited admission to the museum.
 As a non-profit, your contribution is tax deductible to the fullest extent allowed by law.
+Learn more

 “A real treasure.
 The Favell Museum is a wonderful, classy, small museum of Native American Artifacts and Western Art.
 The collections are remarkable, indeed.
 A 12,000 year old Clovis Point; one of the largest arrowhead collections in the world, including a small, but “oh my!” fire opal point; a mind boggling beaded Sioux cradleboard; a significant collection of working miniature guns; and on and on.”